 There is no definitive and objective “best mask shape” out there.
 This is because each individual has their own needs and preferences, and it’s always important to choose the right shape for you.

-Just about any Trusted Source7 Common CPAP Machine Side Effects (and Ways to Avoid Them) Don’t let the side effects of CPAP use stop you from getting a good night’s sleep!
+Just about any CPAP machine out there can result in side effects Trusted Source 7 Common CPAP Machine Side Effects (and Ways to Avoid Them) Don’t let the side effects of CPAP use stop you from getting a good night’s sleep!
 Learn what to look for and how to avoid these common CPAP problems. cpapsupplies.com .
 This rings true whether you use CPAP or APAP technology.
 There is no difference in CPAP vs. APAP side effects because they are essentially the same treatment.
 It’s just that APAP machines adjust depending on your breath.

 There you have it, an in-depth comparison of two of the most common treatment methods for sleep apnea.